 The three actresses definitely went to Rome for the shoot, but so much of the film plays out before rear-projection screens that we’re not sure anybody else did.
 Whenever a character exits a car in a long shot, it could easily be a double.
 The entire trip to Venice has not one shot of McGuire, McNamara or Jourdan actually on location — it’s all in a studio set or filmed on a process stage.
 All the interiors appear to be Hollywood work.
 This economy and control of this must have made Darry Zanuck very happy: all the fabulous scenery can be filmed on the cheap by a second unit, and the actors plugged in later, on process stages back on the lot.
 Many stars made movies set in far-flung locales without ever leaving Los Angeles, a pattern that persisted until the 1970s.
 Now of course, many pictures are filmed with actors performing on green screen stages, in a context vacuum where nothing is real.

 Three Coins’ attitude toward romance follows the philosophy spelled out in the 1948 Betsy Drake/Cary Grant comedy Every Girl Should Be Married, which empowers assertive young women to aggressively pursue the male of their desires.
 The strategy seems to be to keep one’s self in the company of the target male as long as possible, without actually going to bed with him.
-Attraction is supposed to be a natural result of familiarity and proximity; after a proper interval, a marriage proposal should be spontaneous.
-You know, like the measles.
+Attraction is supposed to be a natural result of familiarity and proximity, like the measles.
+After a proper interval, a marriage proposal should be spontaneous.

-Dorothy McGuire’s Miss Frances has been in Rome fifteen years typing her famous author’s papers, without so much as a kiss on the neck.
-She breaks her romantic silence by acting petulant and announcing a return to the states.
-A proposal follows in about five seconds.
+Dorothy McGuire’s Miss Frances has spent fifteen years in Rome typing her famous author’s papers, and hasn’t received so much as a kiss on the neck.
+She breaks her silence by acting petulant and announcing a return to the states.
+A proposal follows five seconds later.
 Top-billed Clifton Webb is his patented prissy & intolerably blunt self, but without the charm or humor of some of his other characterizations.
 Some health complications set in to give the final act a semblance of suspense.
 The finale turns what might rightly be a weird deathwatch into a pallid romantic surrender.
-Webb is such a cold fish, that he initially sees Miss Frances as somebody to see that his body gets shipped back to the U.S. of A.
+Webb’s John Shadwell is such a cold fish, he initially sees Miss Frances as somebody to see that his body gets shipped back to the U.S. of A.

 Young Maggie McNamara is billed as “The Wise Little Girl from The Moon Is Blue.”
 That refers to Otto Preminger’s hit film of the previous year, in which McNamara’s young heroine outraged the Catholic Legion of Decency by openly voicing the possibility of sex before marriage.
 The word ‘virgin’ is spoken out loud.
 Preminger’s film hastened the breakdown of the puritanical Production Code that insured that sexual realities never got near a movie screen.
 Here in Three Coins McNamara is an inconsistent little busybody.
 She sabotages her roommate by blabbing foolishly to her boss.
 The lies and misrepresentations she uses to chase her Italian Prince ought to backfire big-time.
 Maria’s happy ending is irritatingly undeserved.